antonmilev/MagicInpainter/README.md

 # Release

-MagicInpainter can be installed from:
+<b>MagicInpainter 3.0 </b>can be installed from: can be installed from:
 |CPU Version (<b>3.0.1.636</b>)|  [MagicInpainter.msi](install/MagicInpainter.msi)|
 |---|---|
 |GPU Version (<b>3.0.1.636</b>) | [MagicInpainterGpu.msi](install/MagicInpainterGpu.msi)|